 Propoxyphene or Dextropropoxyphene was FDA approved in August 1957.
 This prescription drug was used for purposes other than those listed by the manufacturer.
 In addition to addressing pain reduction, it also causes respiratory depression and sedation.
-Propoxyphene enhances drugs that slow brain functions such as barbiturates, alcohol, benzodiazepine sedatives and skeletal muscle relaxants.
+Propoxyphene enhances drugs that slow brain functions such as barbiturates, alcohol, benzodiazepine sedatives, and skeletal muscle relaxants.

-The United States sponsored clinical trial indicated that use of propoxyphene, a controlled drug, increases the risk of developing serious heart rhythm abnormalities that could be fatal.
+The United States sponsored clinical trial indicated that the use of propoxyphene, a controlled drug, increases the risk of developing serious heart rhythm abnormalities that could be fatal.
 A separate clinical study done in the UK and EU indicated that propoxyphene increases the risk of suicides and fatal overdosing.
-In 2009, propoxyphene was banned in the UK and EU.
-In 2010, the United States followed suit, and recalled the drug.
+In 2009, propoxyphene was banned in the UK and the EU.
+In 2010, the United States followed suit and recalled the drug.

 Screening Cut-Off and Detection Time

-The two cut-off levels involved in drug testing are the initial drug testing and the confirmatory drug testing.
-If the initial drug test has a negative result, this means that there could be presence of drug but its amount is below the cut-off level.
+The two cut-off levels involved in drug testing are the initial drug testing and confirmatory drug testing.
+If the initial drug test has a negative result, this means that there could be the presence of drug but its amount is below the cut-off level.
 If this test proves positive, then a confirmatory test is needed for precise reading.

 The initial cut-off level for propoxyphene is 300ng/ml, within a detection period of 6 hours to 2 days.
 The accepted confirmatory cut-off level for propoxyphene is 200ng/ml.